 - Bank statements for each account indicating collateralization on Report 14 shall be submitted in FI$Cal annually to STO, Collateral Management Section, by August 20 (monthly bank statement stating bank balances as of June 30).

 - If no accounts exist outside the CTS, indicate "No accounts outside State Treasury" on the Report 14.

 - If the account has been closed during the reporting period, departments must specify the date the account was closed.

 - The report should only contain accounts in which "State Money" is deposited as defined by Government Code (GC) 16305.2.

 - For questions regarding if the deposited funds are considered "State Money" as defined in Government Code 16305.2 and need to be reported, it is strongly encouraged that each department consult with their legal counsel for that determination.

-- The original Report No. 14 must be sent annually to the STO and a copy must be sent to the State Controller's Office (SCO) by August 20 or the following Monday if August 20 falls on a weekend.
+- The original Report No. 14 must be submitted in FI$Cal annually to the STO and a copy must be sent to the State Controller's Office (SCO) by August 20 or the following Monday if August 20 falls on a weekend.